Off-pump coronary artery bypass

-On January 24, 2009, Dr. Ramakanta Panda performed a successful odd-pump coronary artery bypass operation on Dr. Manmohan Singh, the then Prime Minister of India.
+On January 24, 2009, Dr. Ramakanta Panda performed a successful off-pump coronary artery bypass operation on Dr. Manmohan Singh, the then Prime Minister of India.
 It was the second bypass surgery for Dr. Singh, who had a triple bypass surgery in 1990 and an angioplasty with stenting in 2004.

 On February 18, 2012, Amano Atsushi performed a successful off-pump coronary artery bypass operation on Emperor Akihito.